 A growing number of people are moving away from chemical laden shampoos altogether by trying out the “No-Poo” lifestyle.
 Kombucha hair rinse is one option if you want to try “No-Poo”, as it leaves hair soft, shiny, and controls oil.

 RECIPES – Herbal Infusions for Hair Tonic

 Check out the table below for a variety of herbs to use for different hair types and problems:

 There are a couple of different ways to utilize the herbs.
-I usually add them straight to very old Kombucha, then let them sit for 1-2 weeks breaking down the plant and soaking up the herbal goodness.
+We usually add them straight to very old Kombucha, then let them sit for at least a few weeks, breaking down the plant and soaking up the herbal goodness.
 From there, strain out the flower pieces so they don’t get stuck in hair.
-Once strained, I choose to store the hair tonic in a glass bottle in the shower.
+Once strained, store the hair tonic in a glass bottle in the shower.

 **USE CAUTION & YOUR BEST JUDGEMENT

 WHEN STORING OR USING GLASS BOTTLES IN YOUR SHOWER OR TUB**